 There is one additional point that employers in Japan should note.
-While the above obligations relating to payment are set out in Japan's Labor Standards Act, there is a point of qualification set out in Japan's Civil Code.
-Namely, where an employer forces an employee to take leave and that decision is negligent or similarly wrongful, the employee may still be entitled to 100% of his/her salary.
+While the above obligations relating to payment are set out in Japan's Labor Standards Act, there is a point of qualification set out in Japan's Civil Code.3 Namely, where an employer forces an employee to take leave and that decision is negligent or similarly wrongful, the employee may still be entitled to 100% of his/her salary.
 An example of this would be where an employee is unilaterally terminated but a court subsequently finds the unilateral termination to be invalid and reinstates the employee.
 Such an employee may be entitled to 100% of his/her salary during the period from the termination date to the reinstatement date.

-- 2.2 Employment Adjustment Subsidy and other subsidies - (a) Overview
+2.2 Employment Adjustment Subsidy and other subsidies

+(a) Overview

 The Japanese Government has made available an employment adjustment subsidy (雇用調整助成金) to employers facing a business slowdown due to the COVID-19 outbreak.
 Subject to certain other conditions being met (the key conditions are described below), the subsidy is designed to provide assistance to employers who have chosen to place their employees on leave by paying 60% of their average salaries (the statutory minimum) rather than reducing headcount (i.e., implementing a redundancy program).
+The Japanese government determined on 28 March 2020 that the special employment adjustment subsidy measures shall be applicable from 1 April to 30 June 2020.